Contributing

 $ make findfrench

 Then go edit xscen/xscen/data/fr/LC_MESSAGES/xscen.po with the correct French translations.
-Finally, running:
+Finally, run:

 $ make translate